opendocsg/slw-judgments-backfill/2013_SGHC_101/report.md

 the current proceedings is based upon having an equitable interest in the Flat, the issue is _res judicata_ founded on either issue estoppel or abuse of process.

 46     An O 81 application is for summary proceedings for possession of land.
-As held by Chan Seng Onn J in _Ong Beng Chong v Goh Kim Thong_ [2010] SGHC 195 ( _“Ong Beng Chong_ ”) (at [6]), “[t]he legal position with respect to recovery of possession in such cases is clear.”
+As held by Chan Seng Onn J in _Ong Beng Chong v Goh Kim Thong_ <span class="citation">[2010] SGHC 195</span> ( _“Ong Beng Chong_ ”) (at [6]), “[t]he legal position with respect to recovery of possession in such cases is clear.”
 Chan J referred to two cases regarding equitable estoppel and recovery of possession of land.

 47     The first case was that of _Khew Ah Bah v Hong Ah Mye_ [1971–1973] SLR(R) 107, where Choor Singh J held (at [12]) that the defendant had certain rights in equity which the landowner must satisfy before he could recover possession: